danieltamming/danieltamming.github.io/index.md

 # Welcome!
+This website summarizes my research and the technical projects that I've worked on in my spare time.

 Project use cases range from the practical (a transit routing algorithm, a traffic congestion predictor) to the entertaining (a Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talks like a hockey player in a post-game interview).
-What they all have in common is they each served as an opportunity to learn a new technology or methodology while tackling an interesting problem.
+What each project has in common is that it served as an opportunity to learn a new technology or methodology while tackling an interesting problem.

 I've organized this page into the following project types:
 1. Research